eosnetworkfoundation/eos-system-contracts/docs/01_key-concepts/07_powerup_model.md

 ## Power Up Your Account

-To rent CPU and NET you have to power up your account.
+To power up your account means to rent CPU and NET from the PowerUp resource model which is implemented as a smart contract on the blockchain.
 The action to power up an account is `powerup`.
+It takes as parameters:

+- The `payer` of the fee, must be a valid EOS account.
+- The `receiver` of the resources, must be a valid EOS account.
-It takes a `payer` of the fee and a `receiver` of the resources.
-The `days` must always match `state.powerup_days`.
-The `net_frac` and `cpu_frac` are the percentage of the resources that you need.
+- The `days` which must always match `state.powerup_days` specified in the [PowerUp configuration settings](https://github.com/eosnetworkfoundation/eos-system-contracts/blob/7cec470b17bd53b8c78465d4cbd889dbaf1baffb/contracts/eosio.system/include/eosio.system/eosio.system.hpp#L588).
+- The `net_frac`, and the `cpu_frac` are the percentage of the resources that you need.
 The easiest way to calculate the percentage is to multiple 10^15 (100%) by the desired percentage.
 For example: 10^15 * 0.01 = 10^13.
+- The `max_payment`, must be expressed in EOS and is the maximum amount the `payer` is willing to pay.

 ```sh
 cleos push action eosio powerup '[user, user, 1, 10000000000000, 10000000000000, "1000.0000 EOS"]' -p user
 ```

+You can see how much NET and CPU weight was received as well as the fee by looking at the `eosio.reserv::powupresult` informational action.

 ```console
 executed transaction: 82b7124601612b371b812e3bf65cf63bb44616802d3cd33a2c0422b58399f54f  144 bytes  521 us